Indonesian 100,000 rupiah note: 2004 issue

-On December 29, 2004, Bank Indonesia released a redesigned 100,000 rupiah note.
-Now printed using imported paper, it was predominantly red (instead of being multicolored like the 1999 series) and featured additional advanced security features than the previous series, such as an asymmetrical serial number, a thicker security thread, a see-through image, the usage of optically variable ink and Irisafe, and a raised print on the lower right to accommodate the blind.
+On 29 December 2004, Bank Indonesia released a redesigned 100,000 rupiah note.
+Now printed using imported paper, it was predominantly red (instead of being multicoloured like the 1999 series) and featured additional advanced security features than the previous series, such as an asymmetrical serial number, a thicker security thread, a see-through image, the usage of optically variable ink and Irisafe, and a raised print on the lower right to accommodate the blind.
 Its obverse and reverse remained the same with the exception of an additional depiction of Sukarno's house at Jalan Pegangsaan Timur no. 56 on its obverse and its watermark now depicting Wage Rudolf Supratman (1903-1938).